tracycchang/tracycchang/README.md

-## hello, i'm tracy!
+## Hello, I'm Tracy!

-🌸 i enjoy traveling, trying new restaurants, and gaming!
+🌸 I enjoy traveling, trying new restaurants, and gaming!

-🌸 you can reach me by e-mail or through my [LinkedIn](https://www.linkedin.com/in/tracycchang/)
+🌸 You can reach me by e-mail or through my [LinkedIn](https://www.linkedin.com/in/tracycchang/)

 <!---